alex-isv/solutions-engineering/AMD/AMD-GPU-deployment-in-RKE2-cluster/AMD-GPU-Operator-in-SUSE-Kubernetes.md

 **Intall AMD Rocm on the worker node if needed**

 > [!NOTE]
-> *ROCM is included in SLES kernel, so no needs to install it separately from AMD upstream, unless some additional tools or libraries are needed* AMD gpu-operator should work out of the box with SLES 15.
+> *AMDGPU driver is included in SLES kernel, so no needs to install it separately from AMD upstream, unless some additional tools or libraries are needed* AMD gpu-operator should work out of the box with SLES 15.
 The only path which should be followed is setting the driver to false in the configuration:
 > ````
 > spec:
 >  driver: